 The longest parade is in Oslo where about 100,000 people participate in the main festivities in the city centre.
 The parade includes some 100 schools and passes the Royal Palace where the royal family greet everybody from the balcony.
 The parade is broadcast on national television.

-Article taken from Norway.com
+Article sourced from norway.com